hyperledger/iroha/docs/source/maintenance/migration-rocksdb.rst

 How to migrate
 ==============

-After you built Iroha (or simply run it) after version Iroha 1.3 you already have the migration tools as a separate executable!
+After you built Iroha (or simply pull the `Docker image <https://hub.docker.com/r/hyperledger/iroha>`_) version 1.3 (or later)  you already have the migration tools as a separate executable!
 By default, after building, Iroha stores binaries to ``BUILD_DIR/bin/``.

 Just run the ``iroha_migrate`` with the following flags: